 Don’t let yourself confuse satisfied with happy.
 A happy ending isn’t necessary.
 Sometimes, the villain wins.
 You can still satisfy your readers without the happiest of endings.

 Another exception is if you are planning to write a sequel or series of books that follow this one.
-In which case, unanswered questions and cliffhangers are good.
+In this case, unanswered questions and cliffhangers are good.
 This will keep readers coming back and buying the subsequent installments.

 Secondly, you need to depict, however briefly, what the world looks like now.
 What has changed for your protagonist?
 What is their life like now?
 Are things better or worse than before?
 How have they changed and what have they learned?